Human Ageing Genomic Resources

 Other Datasets, Tools and Projects

-Other projects we are involved in include evolutionary studies, genome sequencing, cancer genomics, and gene expression analyses.
+Other projects we are involved in include drugs and compounds, evolutionary studies, genome sequencing, cancer genomics, and gene expression analyses.
 The latter allowed us to identify a set of genes commonly altered during mammalian ageing which represents a conserved molecular signature of ageing.

 In addition to developing datasets and performing numerous analyses we develop computational tools and software, including a Perl toolkit entitled the Ageing Research Computational Tools (ARCT), and a method to calculate the rate of ageing of a given population based on demographic parameters.

-HAGR is employed by numerous researchers around the world and has been cited in dozens of publications.
+HAGR is employed by numerous researchers around the world and has been cited in hundreds of publications.
 It was highlighted in Science (307:187), Nature Reviews Genetics (5:1362), and BioTechniques (39:21).